seetadev/create-fil-frame/README.md

 npx create-filecoin-app
 ```

 You will be prompted to answer a series of questions to configure your new project.
-This includes your project name, selecting your preferred storage provider (Lighthouse, Storacha, Akave, and the Deal Client), and choosing whether to install project packages (using yarn).
+This includes your project name, selecting your preferred integrations (Lighthouse, Storacha, Akave, Pyth, Axelar, Lit + Lighthouse, and the Deal Client), and choosing whether to install project packages (using yarn).

 ### Flag Mode